mozilla/ichnaea/docs/rate_control.rst

    :alt: Monthly traffic to service.
 There is a daily cycle as well as a weekly cycle, and the trend is up.

 When the backend is unable to process observations, a backlog builds up.
-This is acceptable for traffic spikes, and the backend works through the backlog when the traffic returns to normal.
+This is acceptable for traffic spikes or daily peaks, and the backend works through the backlog when the traffic drops below the peaks.

 When traffic consistently exceeds the capacity of the backend, a steadily increasing backlog is generated, causing problems.
-A large backlog tends to slow down the cache and database, which can contribute to the backlog continuing to increase.
+A large backlog tends to slow down the cache and database, which can increase the rate of backlog growth.
 The backlog is stored in Redis, which eventually runs out of memory.
-At that point, Redis really slows down as it determines what data it can throw away, resulting in slow API requests and timeouts.
+Redis slows down dramatically as it determines what data it can throw away, resulting in slow API requests and timeouts.
 Eventually, Redis will discard entire backlogs, "fixing" the problem but losing data.
-An administrator can monitor the backlog by looking at Redis memory usage and at the :ref:`queue Metric <queue-metric>`.
+An administrator can monitor the backlog by looking at Redis memory usage and at the :ref:`queue Metric
+<queue-metric>`.

 The chart below shows what a steadily increasing backlog looks like.
 The backlog would take less than an hour to clear, but new observations continue to